JinLi711/Convolution_Variants/README.md

 # Usage

-Here is an example of how to use this layer:
+Here is an example of how to use one of the layers:

 ```
 import tensorflow as tf
-from AAConv import AAConv
+from convVariants import AAConv

 aaConv = AAConv(
     channels_out=32,